GALILEO Governance Structure

 - One representative from each consortium: Atlanta Higher Education Consortium / Atlanta-Macon Private Academic Libraries (AMPALS), Georgia Academic Private Libraries (GPALS), Georgia Public Library Service (GPLS), Technical College System of Georgia (TCSG), Department of Education (K-12), Georgia Independent Schools Association (GISA)

 GALILEO Steering Committee member terms begin on July 1.
 Members representing GALILEO communities may begin the term on a different date by notifying the Steering Committee Chair well in advance.
 The at-large RACL representatives will serve two-year terms, although initial terms of one year may be established for some representatives to provide for a staggered membership rotation.
-Because of the primary GALILEO support services provided by their institutions, the library directors at the Georgia Institute of Technology, Georgia State University, and the University of Georgia will serve as permanent members.
-Because of the GALILEO planning and administrative services provided by Information Technology Services of the University System, the Executive Director of Library Services/RACL Liaison and the Director of GALILEO Support Services will also serve as permanent members.
+Because of their role as research universities, the library directors (or their designees) at the Georgia Institute of Technology, Georgia State University, Augusta University, and the University of Georgia will serve as permanent members.
+Because of the GALILEO planning and administrative services provided by Academic Affairs of the University System, the Executive Director of Library Services/RACL Liaison and the Director of GALILEO Support Services will also serve as permanent members.
 If a permanent member of the GALILEO Steering Committee is elected to the Executive Committee of RACL, then the member will appoint a person to fill the permanent seat on the Steering Committee while the member is on the Executive Committee.
 All other Steering Committee members will serve one-year terms.
 The Steering Committee will meet as frequently as is necessary to address GALILEO management and budget issues.
 All meetings are open to all members of participating institutions.

 The GALILEO Steering Committee will be authorized to appoint sub-committees and/or task-forces as may be necessary for the operation and development of the GALILEO program.

-With the advice and consent of the GALILEO Steering Committee, Information Technology Services of the University System of Georgia will serve as the contracting authority for GALILEO to execute contracts and supervise contractors’ performances as a legal agent of the University System.
+With the advice and consent of the GALILEO Steering Committee, Academic Affairs of the University System of Georgia will serve as the contracting authority for GALILEO to execute contracts and supervise contractors’ performances as a legal agent of the University System.

 The University System, with the GALILEO Steering Committee as its agent, will provide the services of the GALILEO program to the University System’s academic community on a uniform basis.